wercker-labs/wercker-blog/source/posts/2013-08-21-Overview-of-provisioning-boxes.md

 ## Earn some stickers!

 Let us know about the applications you build with wercker.
 Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.

-Thanks for tuning in, and there will be more posts next week!
-Follow us on [twitter](http://twitter.com/wercker) as well to stay in the loop.